Distributional Robustness Bounds Generalization Errors: Main Results

-Note that Theorem \ref{thm:gen-error-absolute} holds almost surely, not in the PAC sense, and therefore, generalization error bounds specified by absolute robustness measures are stronger than those specified in the PAC sense.
+Note that Theorem \ref{thm:gen-error-absolute} implies another generalization error bound through absolute robustness measure $L^*$: i.e., $|\E_{\Po} h(\bm x^*, \rv \xi) - \E_{\Pb} h(\bmb x, \rv \xi)| \le L^*$.
+Note also that Theorem \ref{thm:gen-error-absolute} holds almost surely, not in the PAC sense, and therefore, generalization error bounds specified by absolute robustness measures are stronger than those specified in the PAC sense.